 This page is going to showcase the gear I currently take into the backcountry and my thoughts on it.
 I don't own a couch or a television but I do obsess over having the perfect gear to take into the backcountry.
-I have spent hundreds of nights in the backcountry over the past decade and have thru hiked all 2,660 miles of the Pacific Crest Trail.
+I have spent hundreds of days backpacking over the past decade and have thru hiked all 2,660 miles of the Pacific Crest Trail.
+I have spent over 100 nights in the backcountry this year alone.
 Hoping I can pass some insight on.

 I have spent more time in my duplex these past few months than my house.
 I absolutely love this thing.
 Weighing only 19 ounces this is the lightest fully enclosed two person shelter available.
 With that being said this thing is surprisingly spacious.
 I am 6'5" and the Duplex more than accommodates me and all of my gear.
 Me feet and head have room to spare and i can fully sit up straight inside.
 Me and my partner fit no problem with all of our gear inside the tent as well.
 It has two doors, so you get ventilation, views, and vestibule space on both sides of the tent, plus you don't have to climb over your partner to get out.
 It has a waterproof bathtub style floor.
 It is constructed from Dyneema.
 Unlike Sil Nylon that most tents are constructed of Dyneema stays taught in all conditions.
 I have found this shelter to do incredibly well in the rain and wind.
 I find it extremely easy to set up and get a perfect pitch.